Dawson-ma/Anomaly-Detection/README.md

 # Anomaly Detection

-This project aims to apply unsupervised anomaly detection in computer vision to identify whether a testing image belongs to the same distribution as the training images.
+Applying unsupervised anomaly detection in computer vision to identify whether a testing image belongs to the same distribution as the training images.
 The model achieved a notable ROC_AUC score of **82.74%**.

 ## Task
 Determining whether testing images share the same distribution as the training images.